6.3 |

 persuasion, would live together in peace forever.

-To prevent friction between the religions many countries did not
+To prevent further friction between the religions many countries did not

 recognize by law any